ricardocalleja/Business_case_1/README.md

 1. Creation and distribution of online trainning covering:

 1.1 Solutions to all incidents users could quickly solved independently.

 1.2 How to report problems on the IT website.

-2.The one I am most proud of was the identification of the root cause of an specific recurring incident (a bug between SAP and the retail back office software which affected data replication)
+2. The one I am most proud of was the identification of the root cause of an specific recurring incident (a bug between SAP and the retail back office software which affected data replication) .

-3. Contributing with documenting main procedures was
+3. Contributing with documenting main procedures.